Long Exposure modification for the 1004x

 The modifications described on these pages are the result of much experimentation, investigation and plain hard work.
 I am making these details available to other enthusiasts, on the understanding that:

-1. I accept no responsibility for injury or damage to equipment caused by following, or attempting to follow, the instructions presented here.
+- No responsibility can be accepted for injury or damage to equipment caused by following, or attempting to follow, the instructions presented here.

-2. Whilst I have made every effort to ensure that the information presented is accurate, I cannot offer any guarantees concerning its correctness or suitability for any purpose.
-If you discover any errors, please
+- Whilst I have made every effort to ensure that the information presented is accurate, there are no guarantees concerning its correctness or suitability for any purpose.
+If you discover any errors, please email me.

-4. These pages are Copyright (c) 2002 Jon Grove.
+- These pages are Copyright © 2024 Jon Grove.
 You may link to them from other Web pages if you wish, but you may not reproduce or copy them in whole or in part, other than as a single private copy for reference purposes.

 Equipment You Will Need: